-This program is designed to prepare graduates to pursue entry-level employment in the field, or jobs in related fields, the specific job titles of which may not be represented in the program title or described above.
-Although the School will assist students with job placement, finding a job is the individual responsibility of the student.
-The School does not guarantee that any student will be placed in any of the jobs described, or placed at all.
+This program is designed to prepare graduates to pursue entry-level employment in the field, or jobs in related fields, the specific job titles of which may not be represented in the program title.
+Although the College will assist the student with job placement, finding a job is the individual responsibility of the student.
+The College does not guarantee that any student will be placed in any of the jobs described, or placed at all.